ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 </p></blockquote>

 Oliver talked about the functionality they created with service workers on The Guardian.
-When offline on The Guardian you'll get a crossword puzzle (always the most recent) that you can play.
+When offline on The Guardian, you'll get a crossword puzzle (always the most recent) that you can play.
 We summarized the key parts of the talk for you.

 #### Website vs native